khoa-yelo/Importing-Human1-data/README.md

 ### Database Overview

-This directory stores scripts, data for generating csv files which can be combined with the provided tMCF and MCF files to ingest Human1 data to Data Commons knowledge graph.
+This directory stores scripts and data for generating csv files which can be combined with the provided tMCF and MCF files to ingest Human1 data to Data Commons knowledge graph.

 #### Data files <br>